 Apple will maintain that it's done enough with the screen to make it a great viewing experience without packing in too many pixels and forcing the battery to work hard unnecessarily.

 That's the feeling that comes across when watching movies on the new iPhone: it's fine, but nothing special.
-The contrast ratios don't feel as clear and crisp as on some other phones, and the size is a little small compared to others.
+The contrast ratios don't feel as clear and crisp as on some other phones - including newer iPhones - and the size is a little small compared to others.

 Perhaps that's an unfair criticism.
 The size of the screen is precisely what attracts some people, and as such it's presumably acceptable for media.